 TINGLING OR ACHING BREASTS

-The change in hormones in your body can cause you to develop tender or swollen breasts, this is usually around weeks 4 to 6, the aching/tingling goes away after a few weeks once your body has gotten used to the hormones.
-Around week 11 your hormones cause your breasts to grow and the areola (the area around your nipple) may darken in colour and grow larger.
+The change in hormones in your body can cause you to develop tender or swollen breasts.
+This is usually around weeks 4 to 6, and the aching/tingling goes away after a few weeks once your body has gotten used to the hormones.
+Around week 11, your hormones cause your breasts to grow, and the areola (the area around your nipple) may darken in colour and grow larger.

 NEEDING TO WEE A LOT